Reclined Spinal Twist

 What are the best tips for the Reclined Spinal Twist?

-Let gravity do the work.
+A relaxing twist that allows gravity to do the work.

 What are common Reclined Spinal Twist mistakes to avoid?

-Forcing knee to floor.
+Forcing the knee to touch the floor.

 Letting your knees collapse inward during the Reclined Spinal Twist puts dangerous rotational force on your knee ligaments.
 Push your knees out over your toes throughout the movement.